 The famous painter, Jacques-Louis David recommended that blue should be flown nearest the flagstaff.
 Thereon, throughout the 19th century, this flag was used, though faced by many backlashes and criticism, the flag surpassed all and today we have a Tricolor flag for France.
 It’s a part of the national emblem of the Republic.
 Today, the French flag serves as a backdrop whenever the president addresses the public.

-Symbolism of the Flag
+Symbolism of the French Flag

 According to experts, blue and red color is taken from Paris where blue represents Saint Martin and red represents Saint Denis.
 Additionally, the white colour represents the monarchy and the Republic.
 The design overall represents a cockade used by revolutionaries.